-On sites that are optimized for Cast, there are numerous benefits to using controls provided by the site instead of just casting the tab for that site.
+On sites that are Google Cast Ready, there are numerous benefits to using controls provided by the site instead of just casting the tab for that site.
 These include:

-- Higher quality: Cast-optimized sites can serve high quality content that is best for viewing on TV.
+- Higher quality: Google Cast Ready sites can serve high quality content that is best for viewing on TV.
 This will often means you'll get a full 1080p high definition picture; for some content you may also get 5.1 surround sound (if supported by your TV or receiver).
 When Casting a tab, you are limited to a maximum of 720p (if supported by your computer).

-- Battery life and computer load: Cast optimized sites play directly on Chromecast, and put no load on your computer.
+- Battery life and computer load: Google Cast Ready sites play directly on Chromecast, and put no load on your computer.
 Casting a tab requires a lot of your computer's power, which is why it's not supported on all computers.

-- Plays independently: When you play from Cast-optimized sites, you can shut down your computer or close the lid.
+- Plays independently: When you play from a Google Cast Ready site, you can shut down your computer or close the lid.
 With tab projection, you need to keep your computer on throughout the cast.

-Cast optimized sites will generally try to automatically switch from casting a tab to an optimized mode of operation if you are already casting a tab when you visit the site.
+Google Cast Ready sites will generally try to automatically switch from casting a tab to an optimized mode of operation if you are already casting a tab when you visit the site.

-Casting a tab is still very useful for sites that aren't optimized, but whenever you see the Cast icon in the video player of a site, that should be your first choice
+Casting a tab is still very useful for sites that aren't Google Cast Ready, but whenever you see the Cast icon in the video player of a site, that should be your first choice